-We have analytically obtained the particle number in qubit ($n_0$) by TCL2 method (second order time-convolutionless method).
-Furthermore, we can numerically calculate it by exact diagonalization method.
+Although the above derivation is performed in the open-system interaction picture, it can be shown that the particle occupation number \(n_0(t)\) on the probe qubit \(S\) is equivalent to that in the Schrödinger picture, i.e., \(n_0(t) = \tilde{\rho}_s^{11}(t)\).
+Therefore, the above expression provides the time evolution of the particle occupation on the probe qubit \(S\).
+We have analytically obtained the particle number ($n_0$) in the qubit by the TCL2 method.
+Additionally, we have computed it numerically via the exact diagonalization method.
 In Fig.~\ref{Fig:tcl2_exact}, we compare the results calculated with TCL2 and exact numeric solution for $N =10$.
-When the dephasing strength $\gamma$ is small, the particle in the qubit shows oscillation, and the oscillation will vanish when the dephasing strength $\gamma$ is greater than a critical value $\gamma_c$.
+When the dephasing strength $\gamma$ is small, the particle in the qubit shows oscillation, which vanishes when the dephasing strength $\gamma$ surpasses a critical value $\gamma_s$.
 It is shown that the TCL2 method and exact solution lead to almost the same results in the time duration in Fig. \ref{Fig:tcl2_exact}.
-It is clear that the TCL2 results catch the non-Markovianity for small $\gamma$ and Markovianity for large $\gamma$.
+Notably, the TCL2 results capture the non-Markovianity for small $\gamma$ and Markovianity for large $\gamma$.

-In our parameter range, the oscillation can be attributed to the boundary effect, correspond to the bounce from the right end of the chain and then back to the qubit, and the oscillation shows the non-Markovianity of bath (the chain and possible dephasing noise).
-It is worth noting that, for odd $N$ and $\omega_0=0$, the TCL2 results do not fit well with the exact numeric solution.
-Because the variable of cosine function in Eq. \eqref{eq6} and Eq. \eqref{eq12} is $\pi/2$, this term is 0 in denominator, which causes a non-negligible term, and makes perturbation theory fail.
-This can be solved by introducing a non-zero $\omega_0$.
+Within our parameter range, the oscillation can be attributed to the boundary effect, corresponding to the bounce from the right end of the chain and then back to the qubit.
+The oscillation reflects the non-Markovianity of the bath, comprising the chain and possible dephasing noise.
+It is worth noting that, for odd $N$ and $\omega_0=0$, the TCL2 results do not align well with the exact numeric solution.
+This discrepancy arises because the variable of the cosine function in Eq. \eqref{eq6} and Eq. \eqref{eq12} is $\pi/2$, resulting in a zero in the denominator, which yields a non-negligible term and causes the perturbation theory to fail.
+This issue can be mitigated by introducing a non-zero $\omega_0$.

-In order to quantify the non-Markovianity, we define a bounce function $B(\Phi)=\int_{\dot{n}_{s}(t)>0}dt\dot{n}_{s}(t)$.
-It quantifies the bounce of the particle between the qubit and the chain.
-This is similar to the non-Markovianity defined in \cite{Breuer:2009uw}, but without taking over all pairs of initial states, our bounce function corresponds to one pair of initial states of the qubit: spin up and spin down.